joagre/ratatoskr/ideas/r.md

 ## Lexical scope

-A compound sequence is a sequence of base expressions and match/assignment expressions enclosed in curly braces.
+A block sequence is a sequence of base expressions and match/assignment expressions enclosed in curly braces.
 Expressions there within are evaluated in sequence and the braces introduce a lexical scope.
 A symbol defined in a scope is not visible outside of